 The CoC is tasked with designating a Homeless Management Information System (HMIS) lead agency, providing oversight of HMIS, CoC planning and submitting an application for CoC program funding through HUD’s annual Program Competition.

 A Balance of State (BoS) CoC typically covers a large geographic area, sometimes rural and non-contiguous jurisdictions.
-The New York State Balance of State Continuum of Care (BoS CoC), established in October 2018, represents five counties: Fulton, Herkimer, Montgomery, Putnam and Schoharie.
-The Collaborative Applicant and HMIS Lead for the CoC is the New York State Office of Temporary and Disability Assistance (OTDA).
+The New York State Balance of State Continuum of Care (NYS BoS CoC) was established in October 2018 and currently covers eight counties: Cattaraugus, Clinton, Fulton, Herkimer, Montgomery, Putnam, Schoharie and Sullivan Counties.
+The Collaborative Applicant for the CoC is the New York State Office of Temporary and Disability Assistance (OTDA) and the HMIS Lead is CARES of NY, Inc.

 For more information on Balance of State Continuum of Care email us at: email@example.com